-Fairly easy to start and operate.
-Simply heat the burn chamber and flue and start the pellet flow with a propane torch.
-This stove uses a natural draft that will take over and ramp the stove up to temperature.
-Adjustments are simple by opening and closing fresh air intakes on the front of the stove.
-Window lets you to see the flame.
+Easy to start and operate.
+Uses natural draft that will ramp the stove up to temperature.
+Window lets you see the flame.
 Uses no electricity.
 Also approved for mobile home use.

 A pellet stove is an energy-efficient and environmentally friendly way to heat your home.
 Rather than burning logs of wood, these compact stoves produce heat by burning pellets of recycled materials, which burn more efficiently and produce fewer particles than wood.